-Delivery partners are expected to use lessons learnt to inform future business practices and to control for fraud.
+Funding recipients are expected to use lessons learnt to inform future business practices and to control for fraud.
 By learning from past experiences and each other, DFAT and its suppliers can work together to better manage fraud and corruption.

-Where fraud risks eventuate (a fraud occurs), delivery partners must evaluate the effectiveness of existing fraud risk treatments so that lessons are learnt and corresponding changes made to the fraud risk assessment, training and the fraud control strategy.
+Where fraud risks eventuate (a fraud occurs), funding recipients must evaluate the effectiveness of existing fraud risk treatments so that lessons are learnt and corresponding changes made to the fraud risk assessment, training and the fraud control strategy.